 French, Boerum Hill

-I’ve been here a several times alone because it’s the kind of place that will somehow take you away.
-On a day when you just need to get away this is the perfect spot.
+I’ve been here several times alone because it’s the kind of place that will somehow take you away.
+On a day when you just need to get away, this is the perfect spot.
 The staff is very attentive without being overbearing and the food, well you’ll have to try it – I don’t think I could put it into words (yes that enjoyable).
-It can be a bit loud at time and it’s one of those places I feel have that ADULT ONLY vibe.
+It can be a bit loud at times and it’s one of those places I feel have that ADULT ONLY vibe.
 Let’s talk menu – I’ll share my recommendations first and then I’ll asterisk*** what I will be trying during Restaurant Week.

 CHILLED GREEN PEA SOUP

 - LANI’S FARM GREENS***

 - AVOCADO TARTINE***